anagnostop/gio-research/content/authors/admin/_index.md

 ## Short Introduction

-Georgios C. Anagnostopoulos is an associate professor of Electrical & Computer Engineering at the Florida Institute of Technology ([FIT](https://www.fit.edu)) in Melbourne, Florida.
-His areas of expertise are __machine learning__, __modeling__ and __optimization__, while his current research interests include  modeling of information diffusion, deep learning, statistical learning theory and applications of machine learning in the earth sciences.
-He leads the Machine Learning Research Group at FIT and he is a member of FIT's Center for Advanced Data Analytics & Systems ([CADAS](https://cadas.fit.edu)).
-He is also an associate editor for the IEEE Transactions on Cybernetics ([IEEE TCyb](https://ieeesmc.org/publications/transactions-on-cybernetics/)) and a senior IEEE member since 2010.
+Georgios C. Anagnostopoulos is an associate professor in the [Department of Electrical Engineering and Computer Science](https://www.fit.edu/electrical-engineering-and-computer-science/) at the Florida Institute of Technology ([FIT](https://www.fit.edu)) in Melbourne, Florida, where he leads the [Machine Learning Research Group](https://gio-research.ai/).
+His research focuses on the foundations of AI/ML, probabilistic modeling, deep learning, optimization, Earth-science AI, and information diffusion.
+His work bridges foundational machine learning and applied AI for scientific and societal challenges, including hydroclimatic extremes, forecasting, and the modeling of complex information environments.
+He is an IEEE Senior Member.
 Anagnostopoulos is a native of [Patras](https://en.wikipedia.org/wiki/Patras), Greece.

 ---